Signetics 2650: Uses

-At least six coin-operated video games were released in the 1970s which used the 2650 CPU: Atari, Inc. Quiz Show, Meadows Games 3D Bowling, Meadows Games Gypsy Juggler, Meadows Games Lazer Command, Cinematronics Embargo, and a 1978 clone of Space Invaders by Zaccaria called The Invaders (the original by Taito uses an Intel 8080 CPU).
+At least six coin-operated video games were released in the 1970s which used the 2650 CPU: Atari's Quiz Show, Meadows Games 3D Bowling, Gypsy Juggler and Lazer Command, Cinematronics Embargo, and a 1978 clone of Space Invaders by Italian company Zaccaria called The Invaders (the original by Taito uses an Intel 8080 CPU).
+At least two coin-operated video games were released in the 1980s using the 2650.
+Hunchback, and Hunchback Olympic.